 The quick and easy option is to purchase yoga mat-friendly sanitizing sprays.
 There are plenty of yoga sprays on the market that takes some of the hassles out of DIY cleaning.
 Another plus is that they tend to smell great, too.

 A personal favorite is the MIO Liquid Yoga Space Spray.
 At $22 (£21), it’s pretty pricey compared to the average dish soap, but the vegan-friendly formula has the added feature of aromatherapy oils.
 Free People’s ‘Way OF Will’ spray ($15, £12) is another great option, as it contains tea tree oil for its “anti-bacterial and anti-fungal properties,” as well as lavender essential oil which acts as “an antiseptic, bactericidal, and insecticidal."
 Simply spritz your mat down, wipe the sweat away, and let it air dry.

 Depending on the type of mat you’ve purchased, you can wash some brands of yoga mats in the washing machine on a cold, short cycle.
 (For rubber mats, stay clear of cork).
 It’s not recommended that you do this often, as frequent machine washing could eventually shorten your mat's lifecycle.

 How often should you be cleaning your yoga mat?

-Yoga mats are a bit like make-up brushes: while they can harbour many germs, cleaning them is not always high on everyone’s priority list.
+Yoga mats are a bit like make-up brushes: while they can harbor many germs, cleaning them is not always high on everyone’s priority list.
 If you exercise regularly, hygienists recommend you clean down your mat after every session.
-Rule of thumb is to wipe it down after every session as it could also prolong your mat’s life, but if you’ve neglected it for a while, there are many quick and easy cleaning options to choose from.
+The rule of thumb is to wipe it down after every session as it could also prolong your mat’s life, but if you’ve neglected it for a while, there are many quick and easy cleaning options to choose from.